 - Use them as a base – Potatoes work great as a base for many dishes.
 For example, you can serve my Easy Lentil Stew on the side.
 Other great ideas are serving them to this Mexican Avocado Salad or turn this Vegan Potato Salad into a roasted version.

-If you make these crispy pan-roasted potatoes, let me know in the comments below or tag me on Instagram or Facebook in your posts (@elavegan and #elavegan).
+If you make these crispy Bratkartoffeln, let me know in the comments below or tag me on Instagram or Facebook in your posts (@elavegan and #elavegan).

 You might want to check out my other vegan potato recipes:

 - Vegan Hash Browns

 - You can watch the video in the post for visual instructions.Slice potatoes (you can peel them or leave the peel on) and dice the onion.
 Add the potato slices to a bowl with cold water and leave them there for about 10 minutes, then drain.

 - Heat oil over medium heat.
 Place the potato slices in the pan.
 Fry at medium heat (without stirring!) for about 8-10 minutes, depending on the size of the slices.

 - After 8-10 minutes, gently flip the potato slices.
 As soon as the potatoes are nicely browned, turn the heat to low and cover the pan with a lid.

 - Steam the potatoes for about 15-18 minutes covered.
 Remove the lid and add the diced onion, salt, black pepper to taste, and rosemary (if using).
 Fry for a further few minutes, stirring occasionally or until the potatoes are fork-tender.